okrand/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe in Python as part of a coding interview (June 2018)
+Tic Tac Toe in Python as part of a coding interview.
+1 hour time limit.
+(June 2018)